 The UK 5-year Antimicrobial Resistance National Action Plan recognises that equipping professionals for effective infection prevention and control (IPC) practice is not easy.
 Healthcare in the NHS is provided through a large and disparate system, and the four UK countries vary in their arrangements for improving quality.
 The social care sector is also fragmented across many providers making it difficult to ensure consistency in policy and practice.

-Lessons from the SARS-CoV-2 pandemic have highlighted variation in practice and a need for a robust educational framework.
+Lessons from the Covid-19 pandemic have highlighted variation in practice and a need for a robust educational framework.

 Purpose and scope of the framework

 NHS England & Improvement has commissioned Skills for Health to review and develop an IPC education framework for mandatory training which will outline the skills, knowledge and behaviours required by the health and care workforce to improve the quality of IPC practice and thereby improve health outcomes.
 The first phase of this work is to develop a core capabilities framework which details the core skills, knowledge and behaviours required to deliver high quality care in the context of IPC i.e. that which is common and transferable across the range of service provision and provide a single, consistent, comprehensive, and explicit framework on which to base review and development of all relevant staff.
 Initially the focus will be on mandatory training with the focus in later stages being on the specialist IPC workforce.